 Course Length/Hours: 4 hours.

 What to bring: Lunch, water bottle, mug for hot drinks.
-If you are taking the Hike Leader course bring day pack with your 10 essentials.
+If you are taking the Hike Leader course bring a day pack with your ten essentials.
 If you are tent camping, bring food, camp gear, warm clothing.

-Facilities: Whitewater Preserve located in a beautiful canyon along the Whitewater river and part of the Sand to Snow National Monument.
-We will be in the visitor center back room with tables, chairs, TV monitor and restrooms.
+Facilities: We will be in the campground conference room with tables, chairs, projector, TV monitor and restrooms.
 Trailheads located onsite.
-No cell service or Wi-Fi.

 Scott Connelly, Chair Outdoor Experience: email click here

-Course Preparation: We will send you a link to the Outdoor Experience Training Manuals.
-You are encouraged to review the material ahead of time.
+Course Preparation: You are encouraged to review the Outdoor Experience Training Manuals ahead of time.

 Link to Training Resources: Click Here